 Paper bags have largely been reclaimed, recycled, and reused in the United States, although many communities still ban the use of plastic bags.
-Recycling of paper bags is a small step that makes a big difference in reducing the amount of harmful waste in our landfills.
+Recycling paper bags is a small step that makes a big difference in reducing the amount of harmful waste in our landfills.
 As people are now becoming more environmentally conscious about what they put out there, businesses are now looking to reduce waste in whichever way possible, from using refillable bottles to recyclable packaging.
 Websites such as Impacked Packaging have more information on this transition and why it is important for businesses to move over to this way of green practices.

 Paper bags take two to five minutes to recycle, depending on their size and quality.
 Paper bags (or any bag) should be placed into a recycling bin that has a fibre skimmer.